 Inactive: Lists products not available on the marketplace due to being blocked for a specific reason (such as branding issue), closed and requiring relisting, etc.

 Ineligible: Due to the listing rules, lists product that cannot be actively listed on the marketplace (such as

 Incomplete: Lists products missing required information.
 Update the product data for another review.

 Ended: Lists product listings eligible for listing but manually removed from Amazon.
 You can relist these products.

-Magento communicates product and order data between your Amazon Seller Central account and the Magento backend.
-The continual updates provide a single source through Magento to manage and maintain your inventories, fulfilling orders, tracking sales, and reducing overhead and duplication of work.
+Adobe Commerce and Magento Open Source communicate product and order data between your Amazon Seller Central account and the Commerce backend.
+The continual updates provide a single source through Commerce to manage and maintain your inventories, fulfilling orders, tracking sales, and reducing overhead and duplication of work.
 Reporting captures the latest data for tracking trends and resolving communication issues caught between the two systems.